CEA-MetroCarac/fitspy/doc/dev_guide/dev_notes.rst

     - [ ] Normalization is messing with baseline/peaks_points and maybe more (for e.g. when applying normalization to a spectrum with a baseline, the baseline points are not normalized)
     - [ ] Baseline_points, empty Y if attached ?
     - [ ] Icons color dont follow theme
+    - [ ] Toast bar is not visually moving when on_motion is constantly called (may be a pyqttoast issue), to test click fast on the plot while pan/zoom is active

 TODO Opti:
     - [ ] MULTIPROC BASELINE via apply_model ?